Channel Estimation and Hybrid Precoding for Distributed Phased Arrays Based MIMO Wireless Communications: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{riven} by the tremendous growth in demand for wireless data, many new technologies have been proposed for the fifth generation wireless communications (5G) to enable orders of magnitude increases in the network capacity \cite{malkowsky2017world,wang2016an,li2018mmwave,yue2017demonstration}.
-In the physical layer (PHY), the exploration of new spectrum in the so-called 5G upper bands, for example, from 6 GHz up to 100 GHz, including the millimeter-wave (mmWave) frequencies, has made multi-gigabit-per-second wireless communications more promising and feasible.
-In fact, mmWave communication has been widely used in long-distance point-to-point communication via satellite and terrestrial applications \cite{andrews2017modeling}.
-However, applying mmWave communications to commercial cellular networks is very challenging mainly due to, first, much higher propagation losses compared to those at lower microwave frequencies; second, strict constraints on hardware designs and implementations which include but are not limited to, antenna performance and dimension \cite{zhai2016dual,yu2018novel,deckmyn2017novel,huo2014wideband}, circuits and systems integration challenges \cite{huo201626,huo2018cellular,floyd2018high,huo2015design,sadhu201728}, power consumption and power supply, form factor (particularly critical for a mobile handset device), etc., according to \cite{huo20175g}.
-Fortunately, a large number of antenna elements working at mmWave bands can be accommodated into a limited hardware area due to shorter wavelength.
-This fact facilitates a compact design of large antenna arrays to provide beamforming gain for combating large pathloss and establishing stable links with reasonable signal-to-noise ratio (SNR) values.
+\IEEEPARstart{D}{riven} by the tremendous growth in demand for wireless data, many new technologies have been proposed for fifth generation cellular communications (5G) to enable orders of magnitude increases in the network capacity~\cite{rappaport2013millimeter,li2018mmwave}.
+In the physical layer, the exploration of new spectrum in the so-called 5G upper bands, for example, from 6 GHz up to 100 GHz, including the millimeter-wave (mmWave) frequencies, has made multi-gigabit-per-second wireless communications more promising and feasible~\cite{raghavan2018millimeter}.
+However, applying mmWave communications to commercial cellular networks is very challenging mainly due to, first, much higher propagation losses compared with those at lower microwave frequencies; second, strict constraints on hardware designs and implementations which include but are not limited to, antenna performance and dimension, circuits and systems integration challenges~\cite{huo2018cellular}, power consumption and power supply, form factor (particularly critical for a mobile handset device), etc., according to~\cite{huo20175g}.
+Fortunately, massive antenna elements working at mmWave bands can be accommodated into a limited hardware area due to shorter wavelength, facilitating large beamforming gain for combating large pathloss and establishing stable links with reasonable signal-to-noise ratio (SNR) values.